Photo: Catherine & Emilie Smith in Rabinal, Guatemala, May 2012 by James Rodriguez of mimundo.org

 BA (University of Calgary), MA, PhD (Queen's University at Kingston, 2000)

-MAY 2016: Dr. Catherine Nolin and Grahame Russell (Adjunct Professor of Geography and Director of Rights Action) are leading an emergency delegation to Guatemala (May 13-24) to re-examine and update documentation on four major mining struggles throughout the country, all related to Canadian (and partially American) owned mining operations.
+MAY 2017: Grahame Russell (Adjunct Professor of Geography and Director of Rights Action) and I led a field research delegation to Guatemala (May 13-22, 2017) to re-examine and update documentation on four major mining struggles throughout the country, all related to Canadian (and partially American) owned mining operations.
+We are co-editing the forthcoming book "Mining in a Time of Impunity in the Aftermath of Genocide in Guatemala."

 - Updates also available on Facebook and Twitter